The Bell Curve: Criticism by James Heckman

 In response, Murray argued that this was a straw man and that the book does not argue that g or IQ are totally immutable or the only factors affecting outcomes.

 In a 2005 interview, Heckman praised The Bell Curve for breaking "a taboo by showing that differences in ability existed and predicted a variety of socioeconomic outcomes" and for playing "a very important role in raising the issue of differences in ability and their importance" and stated that he was "a bigger fan of [The Bell Curve] than you might think."
 However, he also maintained that Herrnstein and Murray overestimated the role of heredity in determining intelligence differences.

 Criticism by Noam Chomsky

-In 1995, Noam Chomsky criticized the book and its assumptions on IQ.
+In 1995, Noam Chomsky, a founder in the field of cognitive science, criticized the book and its assumptions on IQ.
 He takes issue with the idea that IQ is 60% heritable, arguing that the "statement is meaningless" because heritability does not have to be genetic.
 Chomsky gives the example of women wearing earrings: